“The Eucharist is essential for us: it is Christ who wishes to enter our lives and fill us with His grace. ”

 A person receiving should be a part of the Catholic Church and in good standing, meaning they are not in a state of mortal sin.
 Christians of other denominations are welcome at Mass, but are asked to refrain from receiving Communion.
 All who are not receiving Communion are invited to come forth for a blessing as a part of the Communion receiving line.
 To indicate that you would like to receive a blessing, simply fold your arms across your chest and the Priest or Deacon will give you a special blessing.

-Receiving Eucharist at Church
+Receiving Communion at Church

 Weekend Mass Times